How to Care for Your Hands to Prevent Flareups

 What’s the difference between a cream, emollient, lotion, oil, and ointment as a hand moisturizer?

 Walking down the skin care aisle at your local pharmacy or grocery store, you may feel overwhelmed with all the options and terminology.
-Let’s take a look at some of the common terms used in skin care.
+Let’s take a look at some common terms used in skin care treatment options.

 Lotions – contain more water than oil, contain alcohol, and are thinner.
 As a result, they dissolve quickly, making them less effective.
 They are often best for people with normal or oily skin.
 Many doctors do not recommend lotions for people with eczema.